Table of Contents

 How do I choose the right database migration tool?

-Choose a tool based on your migration type (homogeneous, heterogeneous, cloud migration, etc.), the size of your data, and the specific database systems involved.
+Choose a tool based on your migration type (homogeneous, heterogeneous, cloud migration, etc.), data size, and the specific database systems involved.
 Research each tool’s features and compatibility with your current systems.

 How can I reduce disruption to business operations during migration?

-Real-Time Replication: Use tools that support real-time replication to ensure the business continues to run without interruption.
+Use tools that support real-time replication to ensure business operations continue without interruption.

 How do I handle migration for large databases?

-For large databases, it’s important to break down the migration into smaller, manageable parts.
-Use automated tools to streamline the process, and ensure data integrity through thorough testing at each step.
+For large databases, it is important to break the migration into smaller, manageable parts.
+Use automated tools to streamline the process and ensure data integrity by thoroughly testing at each step.

 What should I do if the migration fails?